sourcebroker/deployer-extended-wordpress-composer/README.rst

         ->set('deploy_path', getcwd());

-Mind the declaration of host('local', 'localhost'); Its needed for database tasks to decalre domain replacements, and path to store database dumps.
+Mind the declaration of host('local', 'localhost'); Its needed for database tasks to declare domain replacements, and path to store database dumps.